You can also get complete access to your credit report at the same time.

 You get an update to your report once a month which should be fine for most people, and the only email you’ll get is the one to say there’s a new report available.

-Sadly it is desktop only, but since Experian is the biggest credit reference agency it’s probably the most important one to keep an eye on.
+You can use the service online or via the MSE app.
+Since Experian is the biggest credit reference agency it’s probably the most important one to keep an eye on.

 Free Equifax report and score